ktenzer/openshift-on-openstack-123/README.md

 The post-openshift.yml playbook takes care of setting v2 for cinder automatically.

-## Issue 2: Service Catalog failed due to API timeout
+## Issue 2: Service Catalog Install Fails

-This seems to be general issue with OpenShift 3.7 installer, somtimes API timeout's occur, it can be ignored.
+This seems to be general issue with OpenShift 3.7 installer, somtimes API timeout's occur, it can be ignored or you can re-run playbook to install just service catalog.

+## Issue 3: Hosted Install Fails

+The registry sometimes fails to complete install due to host resolution of xip.io.
+Not sure if this is issue in OpenShift 3.7 or environment.
+Simply re-running hosted playbook resolved the issue and resulted in successful installation.